 The poor economy may have been the reason – or the excuse – for one library employee of Yonkers, New York, to have robbed the city’s library system of more than $160,000, mostly in overdue book fines.
 Or maybe she did it “because she could.”

-Margo Reed, 54, has pled guilty to felony charges of grand larceny and filing false tax returns and on Wednesday of this week was sentenced to six months in jail, followed by four-and-a-half years of probation.
-She'll also need to repay the $163,582 she stole, according to The New York Times.
+Margo Reed, 54, has pled guilty to felony charges of grand larceny and filing false tax returns and yesterday was sentenced to six months in jail, followed by four-and-a-half years of probation.
+She will also need to repay the $163,582 she stole, according to The New York Times.

 Reed’s yearly salary was about $40,000 a year.
-The theft began in 2004 and continued for seven years, but perhaps the most brazen part of all was that she used correction fluid (White Out, anyone?) to rejigger the printed receipts that came her way.
-Then she entered new amounts on the paperwork she prepared for the city.
+The theft began in 2004 and continued for seven years.
+Perhaps the most brazen part of all was that she used correction fluid (White Out, anyone?) to rejigger the printed receipt that came her way.
+Then she entered a new amount on the paperwork she prepared for the city.

 The ongoing alterations were only discovered at the end of 2010, when a new business manager was hired by the library system and began to review the accounting procedures.
 Reed’s attorney, Lawrence Sykes, said his client was “remorseful” and hoped to make restitution.

 It’s hardly the first time a library employee has been caught nickel and diming the system: Back in July 2003 a worker in Floral Park, New York, was accused of stealing more than $77,000 in library funds after making off with cash accumulated from video rentals and sales.
 But it’s just one more indication that where’s there a will there’s a way – and that chump change today can very quickly add up to grand larceny when no one’s looking.